Reliability Testing Services - BetterQA

 The Technical Test Analyst may select a reliability growth model that shows the expected reliability levels over time.
 A reliability growth model can provide valuable information to the Test Manager by comparing the expected and achieved reliability levels.

-Reliability tests should be conducted in a production-like environment.
-The environment should remain stable to enable reliability trends to be monitored over time.
 Because reliability tests require the use of the entire system, reliability testing is most commonly done as part of system testing.
 Individual components can be subjected to reliability testing and integrated sets of components.
-Detailed architecture, design, and code reviews can remove some of the risks of reliability issues in the system.

 Reliability tests usually require long execution times to produce statistically significant test results.